jayarajnair97/Social-Media-Ads-Classification/README.md

 Logistic Regression     (The accuracy score = 0.68)

 The best fit model is Naive Bayes which has better accuiracy of 0.93

+## Insights
+The target audience's over-45 demographic is more interested in buying the goods The target group who earn more than 90,000rs per month are more likely to buy the goods.